As death toll rises to 81, new accounts clash with official version of migrant disaster off Greece

 The court gave the suspects and their lawyers time to review the testimonies of nine Syrian and Pakistani survivors, provided over the weekend.

-Zohaib Shamraiz, a Pakistani man living in Barcelona, didn't know if his 40-year-old uncle, Nadeem Muhamm, was alive five days after the perilous trip.
+Zohaib Shamraiz, a Pakistani man living in Barcelona, didn't know if his 40-year-old uncle, Nadeem Muhamm, was alive.

 “I spoke to him five minutes before he got on the boat.
 I told him not to go.
 I was afraid.
 He said he had no choice," Shamraiz told The Associated Press.